 Negotiating your salary

-So do not wait any further and focus on fulfilling the key points and goals that will lead to a wage increase.
+In such case, start to focus on fulfilling the key points and goals that will most probably lead to a wage increase.
 If you work for a company that is transparent in the payroll policy, the entire process is likely to be managed by the HR department.
 Still, you should be well prepared for this meeting.

-Schedule a meeting with your boss and write down the agenda.
-Prepare a summary of your work and achievements or other possible arguments that could help you during the meeting.
+Schedule a meeting with your boss and prepare a summary of your work and achievements or other possible arguments that could help you during the meeting.
 It is not recommended to start similar discussions without a meeting pre-arranged meeting as it could not meet your expectations even if you feel that the meeting was constructive.

 When negotiating wages, you must be reasonably confident and convincing.
 Preparing for this interview gives you an idea of whether the time is right.